Ada-Developers-Academy/core-unit-2/testing-our-apis/using-tests.md

 - A `hello_books_development` database
 - A `hello_books_test` database
-- A `book` table defined in both databases
+- A `book` table defined in the development database
 - A `Book` model defined

-An `.env` file that contains:
+A `.env` file that contains:

 ```
 SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/hello_books_development
 SQLALCHEMY_TEST_DATABASE_URI=postgresql+psycopg2://postgres:postgres@localhost:5432/hello_books_test
 ```

 Endpoints defined for these RESTful routes.
-They handle missing books:
+They can gracefully handle missing books:

 - `GET` to `/books`
 - `POST` to `/books`